The Terrible, No Good, Very Bad Single Working Mom Day

 So today, I am a very bad Mom.

-My twelve year old daughter is staying home from school to watch her little brother.
+My 12-year-old daughter is staying home from school to watch her little brother.

-My twelve year old daughter is staying home, missing school, to watch her brother - a ten year old child with autism - because he's sick.
+My 12-year-old daughter is staying home, missing school, to watch her brother -- a 10-year-old child with autism -- because he's sick.
 She'll be refilling his water cup with the special curly purple straw that he likes.
 She'll be re-tucking the blanket around him as he lays on the couch.
 She'll be checking him for fever (mercifully absent so far) throughout the day and calling me to report.
 She'll be making him lunch, if he can eat it.
-She'll be hoping that he doesn't throw up again (crossing my fingers - so far, so good).
+She'll be hoping that he doesn't throw up again (crossing my fingers -- so far, so good).

 Me?
 I'll be running around fetching power cords and emailing slide decks and calling reservation desks at restaurants and coordinating activities with a concierge and wishing to God I could win the lottery.

-I try to remind myself that the kids were off yesterday as part of their Thanksgiving break, so my daughter isn't missing any tests or anything on this first day back.
+I try to remind myself that the kids were off recently for break, so my daughter isn't missing any tests or anything on this first day back.
 I tell myself that he's not feverish and he only threw up the one time, so maybe it was just something he ate and he'll sit around watching TV all day.
-I know my daughter is secretly thrilled to get to do this and I know they're twelve and ten, not five and three.
+I know my daughter is secretly thrilled to get to do this and I know they're 12 and 10, not five and three.

 But I also know this isn't how it's supposed to be.
 My kid is sick.
 I should be there.
 My daughter should be in school, not home doing my job.